flipchan/LayerProx/README.md

 Currently works on/with:
 -----------------------
-Debian 7-8, kali 1-2, mac osx, windows 7, raspberry pi(raspbian jessie)
+Debian 7-8, kali 1-2, mac osx, windows 7, raspberry pi(raspbian jessie), ubuntu 16.10
 and also works with proxychains so you can proxy applications through it

+i recommend that you wait deploying this until version offthewire is stable (a day or two)